Easter in Mexico

 Photo: Boris’ altar for Viernes de Dolores (2005)

 Mexico celebrates Easter with great passion.
-In 2021 Easter Sunday is April 4.
 In 2022 Easter Sunday will be April 17.

 Translatiing